Tessera™ Patent pending • USPTO #63/940,006

 Your Ledger, Your Rules

-Every SUN authentication event goes directly into your Google or Microsoft tenant.
+Verified tap events can be routed directly into your Google or Microsoft tenant.
 No Aegidis intermediary.
-No NXP platform.
+No required third-party platform intermediary.
 Your audit trail lives where your other records live, managed by people who already have clearance to manage it.
 If you ever stop using Tessera, the data stays with you.

 Layered Physical Security by Design

 On the residual risk of magnetic attachment: No physical security solution is absolute.
 Tessera's residual risk is deliberate removal — requiring meaningful force, leaving physical evidence, and creating a detectable gap in the tap history.
 This is a smaller attack surface than every adhesive, barcode, or UID-only alternative.
-For applications requiring removal prevention rather than removal detection, the mechanical interlock and TagTamper variants address higher threat models within the same platform.
+For applications requiring higher resistance to removal or substitution, enhanced configurations can be selected within the same platform.

 Interested in a Tessera evaluation?